 Changing the formatting of a column

-Data panel, click on the column of interest and click on the
+Data in analysis and click on the column of interest.

-- In the expanded data panel, locate the Formatting section and either change the formatting to a different type directly from the drop-down list or click on the Formatting settings button, , and make further modifications in the Formatting settings dialog as described below.
+- In the expanded flyout, locate the Formatting section and either change the formatting to a different type directly from the drop-down list or click Formatting settings, and make further modifications in the Formatting settings dialog as described below.

 Formatting settings dialog, click the tab of interest.